-Standard operating procedure must be specific and provide clear instructions to workers for the task at hand.
-SOP are available to workers so that they have all the information on how to complete their job or work tasks step by step.
+Procedures must be specific and provide clear instructions to employees for the task at hand.
+Procedures should be easily accessible so employees have the information they need to complete their job or tasks step by step.

-In some cases, the standard operating procedure is not detailed enough and an even more detailed document is needed.
-Work instructions or manuals are very detailed documents describing individual work tasks in detail and often also include best practice for each activity.
-They are in the form of a document that contains detailed instructions for workers, for example for machine operators, how to perform a specific action or activity.
+In some cases, a standard operating procedure (SOP) is not detailed enough and a more granular document is needed.
+Work instructions or manuals are very detailed documents that describe individual tasks and often include best practices for each activity.
+They are documents that contain detailed instructions for employees, such as machine operators, on how to perform a specific action or activity.

-Why Are Standard Operating Procedures Important for Small and Growing Businesses?
+Why Procedures Matter for Small and Growing Businesses

-- SOPs create consistency in how tasks and processes are carried out
+- Procedures ensure consistency in how tasks and processes are completed

-- Many companies use SOPs to maintain best practices
+- Businesses use procedures to maintain best practices and compliance

-- SOPs are valuable for training new hires during onboarding
+- Procedures are essential for onboarding and training new employees

-- SOPs offer clear, step-by-step guidelines to assist employees in their duties
+- SOPs provide clear, step-by-step instructions to guide employees in their roles

 - Software Installation